The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 Referring to Sibur, the commerce secretary said, "The fact that it happens to be called a Russian company does not mean that there's any evil in it."

-Referring to his financial disclosure form 278 that was filed with the U.S. Office of Government Ethics, Ross said, "Where there is evil is the misstatement that I did not disclose those holdings in my original form."
+Referring to his financial disclosure Form 278 that was filed with the U.S. Office of Government Ethics, Ross said, "Where there is evil is the misstatement that I did not disclose those holdings in my original form."

 Another high-profile figure named in the papers is Queen Elizabeth, who reportedly had around 10 million pounds (some $13 million) of her money offshore, the BBC says.
-The queen's investments included a previously undisclosed stake in a Cayman fund in control of a rent-to-own company called BrightHouse, which as the Guardian reports, has been criticized "for exploiting thousands of poor families and vulnerable people."
+The queen's investments included a previously undisclosed stake in a Cayman fund in control of a rent-to-own company called BrightHouse, which, as the Guardian reports, has been criticized "for exploiting thousands of poor families and vulnerable people."

 The Guardian notes that Elizabeth's estate, the Duchy of Lancaster, says it was unaware of the holding prior to being contacted by news agencies.
-The ICIJ notes, "the queen voluntarily pays tax on income received."
+The ICIJ notes that "the queen voluntarily pays tax on income received."

 Other notable names include tech giants Facebook and Twitter — which the news site Reveal says benefited from large investments that were indirectly made by "two Russian government-owned firms known as vehicles for the Kremlin's politically sensitive dealings."

-Those investments — reportedly $191 million, in the case of Twitter — were used to buy early stakes in Twitter and Facebook via the investment firm DST Global, according to Reveal, which adds that DST's founder, Yuri Milner, and others made profits of more than $1 billion when it sold some holdings after the two social media giants took their stocks public.
+Those investments — reportedly $191 million, in the case of Twitter — were used to buy early stakes in Twitter and Facebook via the investment firm DST Global, according to Reveal, which adds that DST founder Yuri Milner and others made profits of more than $1 billion when it sold some holdings after the two social media giants took their stocks public.

 Those revelations come as Russia's attempts to use social media to influence the 2016 U.S. election remains a hot topic.
 Both tech firms and members of President Trump's inner circle have faced scrutiny; the Paradise Papers add to that conversation.